First Baptist Church of Richardson

 Topics.
 This historical marker is listed in these topic lists: Churches & Religion • Settlements & Settlers.

 Location.
 32° 57.76′ N, 96° 43.629′ W. Marker is in Richardson, Texas, in Dallas County.
 Marker is on Richardson Drive, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1001 N Central Expy, Richardson, TX 75080, Richardson TX 75080, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Blewett Cemetery (approx. half a mile away); McKamy Spring (approx. 1˝ miles away); Hamilton Park Community (approx. 3.7 miles away); Mount Calvary Cemetery (approx. 3.9 miles away); First Christian Church of Plano (approx. 4.2 miles away); Texas Electric Railway Station (approx. 4.2 miles away); McCree Cemetery (approx. 5˝ miles away); Frankford (approx. 5.9 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Richardson (approx. 0.3 miles away); Blewett Cemetery (approx. half a mile away); First United Methodist Church Richardson (approx. 0.6 miles away); First Presbyterian Church of Richardson (approx. 0.8 miles away); Wheeler School (approx. 1.2 miles away); McKamy Spring (approx. 1˝ miles away); Hill-Robberson House (approx. 2.3 miles away); Demonstration of the First Working Integrated Circuit (approx. 2.6 miles away).
 Touch for a list and map of all markers in Richardson.

 Credits.
 This page was last revised on March 15, 2019.
-This page originally submitted on March 14, 2019, by Kayla Harper of Dallas, Texas.
-This page has been viewed 37 times since then.
+It was originally submitted on March 14, 2019, by Kayla Harper of Dallas, Texas.
+This page has been viewed 117 times since then and 8 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 14, 2019, by Kayla Harper of Dallas, Texas. • Andrew Ruppenstein was the editor who published this page.